PeterAnalyst/METAVERSE-MODEL/README.md

 ![](RISK_VS_PREDICTED.PNG)

-It is still possible to improve this model as there are possible better approach to predicting model of higher accuracy, But i very much believe this one(model) stands heads and shoulder with any other predicted model as evidenced in the image above
+Although it is still possible to improve this model as there are possibly better approach to predicting model with higher accuracy, But i very much believe this one(model) stands heads and shoulder with any other predicted model as evidenced in the image above.
+Also judging from the results(i.e. the prediction), **Risk score is always high when age_group is either Veteran or new and when transactions_type is either scam or phishing**